 Here’s How Much to Add

-Lots of baking sites disagree about how much vital wheat gluten to add to create all-purpose flour.
-Some people recommend adding just 1 teaspoon wheat gluten per cup of all-purpose, while others recommend 1 to 3 tablespoons per recipe.
+Lots of baking sites disagree about how to turn all-purpose flour into bread flour.
+Some people recommend adding just 1 teaspoon of vital wheat gluten per cup of all-purpose, while others recommend 1 to 3 tablespoons per recipe.

 If you truly love baking bread, you can just experiment with different amounts of wheat gluten to see how it changes your bread.
 Take notes of what you like and dislike, then go from there.